Mary Roberts Rinehart: Writing

 Rinehart wrote hundreds of short stories, poems, travelogues and articles.
 Many of her short stories, books, and plays were adapted for movies, such as Bab: A Sub-Deb (1917), The Bat (1926), The Bat Whispers (1930), Miss Pinkerton (1932), and The Bat (1959 remake).
 The novel The Circular Staircase was first adapted to the screen as a silent film in 1915, and later as an episode in the TV show Climax! in 1956.
 In 1933 RCA Victor released The Bat as one of the early talking book recordings.
 She co-wrote the 1920 play The Bat which was later adapted into the 1930 film The Bat Whispers.
 The latter influenced Bob Kane in the creation of Batman's iconography.

 Carole Lombard and Gary Cooper starred in I Take This Woman (1931), an early sound film based on Rinehart's novel Lost Ecstasy (1927).

 While many of her books were best sellers, critics were most appreciative of her murder mysteries.
 Rinehart, in The Circular Staircase (1908), is credited with inventing the "Had-I-but-Known" school of mystery writing.
 The Had-I-But-Known mystery novel is one where the principal character (frequently female) does things in connection with a crime that have the effect of prolonging the action of the novel.
 In The Circular Staircase "a middle-aged spinster is persuaded by her niece and nephew to rent a country house for the summer.
 The gentle, peace-loving trio is plunged into a series of crimes solved with the help of the aunt."
-Ogden Nash parodied the school in his poem Don't Guess Let Me Tell You: "Sometimes the Had I But Known then what I know now I could have saved at least three lives by revealing to the Inspector the conversation I heard through that fortuitous hole in the floor."
+Ogden Nash parodied the school in his poem Don't Guess Let Me Tell You: "Sometimes the Had I But Known then what I know now could have saved at least three lives by revealing to the Inspector the conversation I heard through that fortuitous hole in the floor."

-The phrase "The butler did it" came from Rinehart's novel The Door, in which the butler actually did murder someone, although that exact phrase does not appear in the work.
+The phrase "The butler did it" is often attributed to Rinehart's novel The Door, in which the butler actually did murder someone, although that exact phrase does not appear in the work.
+The device had been used earlier (for example Herbert Jenkins' 1921 story "The Strange Case of Mr. Challoner") to the point that in 1928 S.S.
+Van Dine wrote a critique of mystery novels called "Twenty Rules for Writing Detective Stories" in which he argued that it was a poor choice to have a domestic servant be the murderer.
 Tim Kelly adapted Rinehart's play into a musical, The Butler Did It, Singing.
 This play includes five lead female roles and five lead male roles.

 She followed her initial success with The Man in Lower Ten, another novel that continued to reinforce her fame.
 After these two, Rinehart published about a book a year.
 She also wrote a long series of comic stories about Letitia (Tish) Carberry, that was frequented in the Saturday Evening Post over a number of years.
 This was later made into a series of novels by Rinehart that started with The Amazing Adventures of Letitia Carberry in 1911.